Roman Oben: Awards

 Oben has been honored for his work with Big Brothers Big Sisters of America in San Diego where he was recognized as the 2007 Man of the Year.

 After football career

 After retiring from football in 2008, Oben worked in broadcast media as a football analyst, and held executive positions in sales and business development.
 He is now a Vice President in the Football Operations department at the National Football League.

+Personal

+He is the father of RJ Oben, a former defensive end for Duke Blue Devils and the Notre Dame Fighting Irish.